AP6YC/AdaptiveResonance.jl/paper/paper.md

 AdaptiveResonance.jl is a Julia package for machine learning with adaptive resonance theory (ART) algorithms, written in the numerical computing language Julia.
 ART is a neurocognitive theory of how competitive cellular networks can learn distributed patterns without supervision through recurrent field connections, eliciting the mechanisms of perception, expectation, and recognition [@Grossberg2013; @Grossberg1980].
-Engineering algorithms base upon ART are principally in the class of competitive, incremental, single-layer, neurogenesis clustering algorithms, but they have been adapted for multimodal learning in diverse applications.
+Engineering algorithms based upon ART are principally in the class of competitive, incremental, single-layer, neurogenesis clustering algorithms, but they have been adapted for multimodal learning in diverse applications.

 # Statement of Need